demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

   type Login = ...
 ```

-The `LoginError` discriminated union elegantly represents all the possible errors that may happen while perfoming the login operation.
+The `LoginError` discriminated union elegantly represents all the possible errors that may happen while performing the login operation.

-The implemention of the `login` function starts with find the user and maps its failure to the `Error` union case if there is any error while finding the user.
+The implementation of the `login` function starts with finding the user and mapping its failure to the `Error` union case if there is any error.

 ```fsharp
 module Domain =